RakhithJK/dbeaver-dbeaver-wiki/Spelling.md

 ## Usage

 The spelling function is accessible in your SQL script files.
-Words that are not spelled correctly are underlined in green, alerting you to potential inaccuracies.
+Words that are not spelled correctly are underlined in grey, alerting you to potential inaccuracies.

 To manage these incorrect words, open the context menu by right-clicking on the word or using the **Ctrl+1** (or **⌘1** for Mac OS).